sarah-moore/lousy-graphs/week_schedule.md

    - What decisions guide the visualization process?

    - What are the basic dos and don'ts of data visualization?

-   - How do we make otherwise complex visualizations accessible to various audiences?

 - Readings